-If LD is high during \emptyset_1 , new data is loaded in to the latch.
+If LD is high during $Ø_1$, new data is loaded in to the latch.
 If LD is low then the old data is retained.
 The feedback loop is broken by both phases of the clock.
+The result is rather like a master-slave flip-flop.

 This is an example of dynamic logic and imposes a lower limit on the clock frequency.
 Charge can be expected to persist on the signal tracks for a thousandth of a second or so, depending on their capacitance.
 The clock rate must, therefore, exceed 1 kHz and should be considerably higher for safety.
+Note that this is a minimum clock speed.